TurboVega/agon-vdp/src/src/docs/otf_flags.md

 speed, plus reduces the RAM used.
 It cannot be used with blending, unless <i>all</i> pixels in the primitive are at the same opacity level (e.g., all pixels are 50% opaque).

+<b>PRIM_FLAGS_LEFT_EDGE</b><br>
+This flag determines whether to generate code that can draw the primitive with part of its left edge missing, such as hidden off of the left side of the screen.
+This flag must be set for any primitive that will be positioned such that its left edge is hidden, either by being off-screen or clipped by some ancestor.
+This flag is not required when part of the primitive is hidden only by virtue of being underneath some other primitive.

+<b>PRIM_FLAGS_RIGHT_EDGE</b><br>
+This flag determines whether to generate code that can draw the primitive with part of its right edge missing, such as hidden off of the right side of the screen.
+This flag must be set for any primitive that will be positioned such that its right edge is hidden, either by being off-screen or clipped by some ancestor.
+This flag is not required when part of the primitive is hidden only by virtue of being underneath some other primitive.

 <b>PRIM_FLAGS_CAN_DRAW</b><br>
 This OTF-internal flag determines whether a primitive can be